Information for applicants from Nigeria

 For detailed Medicine and Dentistry entry requirements and instructions on how to apply, please refer to the School of Medicine and Dentistry website.

-Please note, the WASSC and NECO are not accepted for admission to either our MBBS or BDS programmes.
+Please note, the WASSCE/WAEC is not accepted for admission to either our MBBS or BDS programmes.

 Information on the comparability of international qualifications can be found on the Entry Requirements section under the listings for each programme in the course finder.
 Please note this information is only intended as a guide as the final decision on equivalency of overseas qualifications will be made by the Admissions Office at Queen Mary.